 drunk facedown in a bosom of sound that you are - somewhat ironically - killing the thing you love.
 It's like suffocating a kitten, but knowing not what you do.
 Drowning your love, quite literally, in music.
 It's like a wheel within a wheel.
 A blackhole of passion that collapses in on itself...
 Killing yourself to live.

 Of course people find it hard to talk about the ways death and love are entwined.
 You gorge and gorge on music, stuffing your ears full of tunes while blindly chasing trends around bends.
 Lost in music, there's no time to pause.
 Sure, you might hit life's skip button and escape to the country (for a festival) or dive into the pages of a book (probably a tome that an album you love was inspired by), but you'll rarely find solace in silence.
-Instead, those quiet moments will allow you to shuffle through the earworms you've acquired - you say accidentally, but there's no guilt or shame in those refrains.
-One minute it's Kylie 'Spinning Around' the next Peter Gabriel wants to be your 'Sledgehammer' but he's shouting over the beat of 'Bootylicious'/'Age of Seventeen' which seems to crossfade perfectly into 'Hey Ya!' until Jessie Ware's new single fades in...
+Instead, those quiet moments will allow you to shuffle through the earworms you've acquired.
+There's no guilt nor shame in those refrains, looping over and over, quietening your inner monologue.
+One minute it's Kylie 'Spinning Around' the next second Peter Gabriel wants to be your 'Sledgehammer' but he's shouting over the beat of 'Bootylicious'/'Age of Seventeen' which seems to crossfade perfectly into 'Hey Ya!' until Jessie Ware's new single fades in...